cusp-london/cusp-london.github.io/Upcoming_Events.md

 # Current Events

-**6th October 2022: CUSP London Seminar Series - Tom Calver:**

-**Title: Telling Stories with Data**

-Abstract:
-Tom Calver explains how to produce data projects from start to finish.
-The session will cover coming up with ideas, sourcing data, analysing it and adding the all-important human element.
-We'll also cover some of the best visual tools you can use to help bring stores to life.<br>

-Bio:
-Tom is Data Editor for the Times and The Sunday Times.
-He writes data-led stories and investigations and is responsible for visual digital journalism across both papers.
-You can see some of his recent work at thetimes.co.uk/profile/tom-calver, or on twitter @TomHCalver

 **12th October 2022: CUSP London Women In Science Seminar Series: Professor Janet Pierrehumbert - The strong and weak suits of state-of-the-art NLP** <br>
 14:00 - 16:00 BST [Eventbrite](https://www.kcl.ac.uk/events/wis-seminar-series-the-strong-and-weak-suits-of-state-of-the-art-nlp)